Therapy - Frequently Asked Questions

 If couples seek therapy when they first experience problems, therapy can be very helpful in improving communication, resolving conflict and providing emotional support.
 The longer the problems have continued, the harder it is to change entrenched patterns and both partners must be committed to therapy for it to be successful.

 If one partner is not willing to attend therapy, a lot can still be gained by the motivated partner attending therapy to examine his or her own needs, expectations and behaviour.
 A change in one partner can effect a change in the relationship.

 It depends on the nature of the problem and the person's goals.
 We work in the shortest time frame possible and the average number of sessions is about 10.
 If your goal for therapy is to address a specific problem or situation, we may need only a few sessions.
 When situations are more complex, or when an individual is seeking deeper changes in personality, then more sessions are needed to create permanent change.

 Can I claim a rebate?

-No, we do not work with family court matters nor do we write reports for court purposes.
-If you need help with a matter involving the family court, it is best to seek a professional who specializes in this work.
+No, we do not write reports for any reason.
+If you need a report or need help with a matter involving the family court, it is best to seek a professional who specializes in this work.